avirajsingh1/butterr_chicken/README.md

 This repository represents the post-hackathon of the Anna system.
 It offers a scope for ongoing development focuses on improving robustness, extensibility, and readiness for real-world public-sector deployment.
 A

-## Important Note: Since the bot is very chaty, I have restricted the tokens usage for the application so that I do not get some unexpected spurises for my subscription.
+### Important Note: Since the bot is very chaty, I have restricted the tokens usage for the application so that I do not get some unexpected spurises for my subscription or I may have ended my subscription.